 The EC president serves as a de-facto prime minister running what would be a cabinet if the EU were a state.
 Albeit limited to certain areas, the cabinet's powers make the president a powerful political figure.

-Given his faith in centralized government, Juncker is unlikely to do much about the glaring inefficiencies in the EU budget.
-More than 40 percent is spent on agricultural-aid programs beloved of Juncker, who points out that the sector employs 30 million people throughout Europe, apparently oblivious that this makes up only about 6 percent of the EU's total population.
+Given his faith in centralized government, Juncker is highly unlikely to do much about the glaring inefficiencies in the EU budget.
+More than 40 percent is spent on agricultural aid programs beloved of Juncker, who points out that the sector employs 30 million people throughout Europe, apparently oblivious that this comprises only about 6 percent of the EU's total population.
 The $11.3 billion the EU plans to spend on administration this year also isn't likely to shrink much under the veteran eurocrat.

 The EU needs leaders capable of rethinking the way the bloc has been governed and looking for ways to make EU donors, such as the U.K., feel good about backing the bloc financially.
 The fact that the EU keeps the peace in Europe -- which Juncker uses every chance to point out -- is important but insufficient.
 Juncker's appointment, like the allies' victory in World War I, doesn't resolve the conflict.
 It will only flare up more forcefully later.
 The political logic that is making Juncker's appointment inevitable is a nearsighted one: It would be better for Merkel to appear undemocratic and admit she would prefer a more flexible and imaginative figure at the head of the EC.

 Mark Whitehouse at firstname.lastname@example.org